 The works in this exhibition shape a layered perspective on these questions.
 The artists will reflect further on these topics accompanied by a lecture by media art historian Eric Kluitenberg followed by a panel discussion.

 During TodaysArt 2017 Mike Rijnierse & Rob Bothof presented Relief, an installation based on the principle of echolocation by means of ultrasound, which premiered at Festival Novas Frequências in Rio de Janeiro (BR) in December 2016.
 Mounted on a wall, the sculpture is not primarily designed to be gazed at, but to be listened to.
 The work examines the process of hearing, decomposing reflections of the space which inform orientation, emphasizing the relationship between source and receiver.
-Relief is therefore not a sound sculpture, but an echo sculpture, a polyphonic sculpture which embraces the acoustic qualities of its architectonic context.
+Relief is therefore an echo sculpture, a polyphonic sculpture which embraces the acoustic qualities of its architectonic context.